walkwitzpeter/video_game_review/source/jacobs_games/darksiders.rst

 Darksiders is published by THQ in 2010.
 It is a hack and slash, action-adventure game.
 This review will involve some spoilers for the story, you have been warned.
+This review will have :ref:`Story`, :ref:`Gameplay Review`, and the overall :ref:`Rating`.

+.. _Story:

 Story
 ----------

-In the game you play as a nephilim and Horseman of the Apocalypse, War.
+In the game you play as a nephilim and **Horseman of the Apocalypse**, War.
 You find yourself on Earth in the middle of a war between angels, demons and mankind.
 However, mankind doesn't last long and is quickly wiped out.
 In the ensuing battle you are killed and find yourself before a council of ancient beings who charge